Overview

 uniquely identifies a

-given level value combination and identifies the index of that replicate
+is unique within a given scenario and identifies the index of that

-within the level value combination.
+replicate within the scenario.
 The runtime

-column
+column shows the

-shows the runtime of each replicate (in seconds).
+runtime of each replicate (in seconds).

 9) Update a simulation